-One of the monsters knelt down over what was left of the helpless body and pulled out a knife.
+Before they finally left, one of the monsters knelt down over what remained of the helpless body and pulled out a knife.
 For a lingering moment, he forcefully cut around the old man’s neck.
 The widening grin on his throat spewed relentless waves of blood.
 The old man’s deafening screams turned into wet, gurgling sounds, eventually ending with gasping wheezes and a loud snap.
 His head rolled away from his shoulders and towards me.

 The old man’s eyes met mine.